Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Discussion

 \section{Discussion}

-\alens{} is designed to (i) model crosslinker kinetics conforming to an underlying free energy landscape, (ii) break the timescale limitation imposed by conventional explicit timestepping methods, and (iii) efficiently utilize modern parallel computing resources to scale to cellular scale systems.
-More detailed timing results can be found in the SM~\S3.
-Within this efficient framework, we simultaneously track the individual building blocks of active assembly and gather mesoscale statistical information such as stress and order parameters.
-Such a multiscale capability makes it possible to directly compare with experimental observations on mesoscopic and macroscopic scales over timescales from seconds to minutes.
+We designed \alens{} to (i) model crosslinking motor kinetics conforming to an underlying free energy landscape, (ii) circumvent the timescale limitation imposed by conventional explicit timestepping methods, and (iii) efficiently utilize modern parallel computing resources to allow simulation of cellular-scale systems.
+This efficient framework allows both modeling the individual building cytoskeletal building blocks (filaments, motors) and gathering mesoscale statistical information such as stress and order parameters from a large system.
+This multiscale capability will make it possible to directly compare simulations with experimental observations on mesoscopic and macroscopic scales over timescales from seconds to minutes.

-This framework is not limited to modeling rigid filaments or a specific motor/crosslinker model.
-Having a modular design, the crosslinking protein model can be extended conveniently to include force-dependent binding and unbinding rates, or even entirely replaced with another model for crosslinking proteins.
-Dynamic instability and branching of cytoskeletal filaments can also be conveniently integrated with the constraint minimization problem, as we showed previously in modeling the division-driven growth of bacterial colonies \cite{yanComputingCollisionStress2019}.
-Long and flexible polymers can be also simulated by chaining short and rigid segments together with flexible connections \cite{nedelecCollectiveLangevinDynamics2007a}, even with nonlocal interactions mediated by hydrodynamics, electrostatics, or other fields \cite{shelley2016dynamics,nazockdast2017fast,maxianIntegralbasedSpectralMethod2021}.
+The \alens{} framework is not limited to a specific motor model.
+Because of the modular design of the motor code, the motor model can be extended to include additional physics such as force-dependent binding and unbinding rates, or even entirely replaced, say, with a passive crosslinker or other model.
+Dynamic instability and branching of cytoskeletal filaments can also be integrated with the constraint minimization problem, as we showed previously in modeling the division-driven growth of bacterial colonies (\cite{yanComputingCollisionStress2019}).
+Long and flexible polymers can be simulated by chaining short and rigid segments together with flexible connections (Appendix~\ref{appsec:bending}), even with nonlocal interactions mediated by hydrodynamics, electrostatics, or other fields (\cite{shelley2016dynamics,nazockdast2017fast,maxianIntegralbasedSpectralMethod2021}).
 For example, in ongoing work we have used \alens{} to simulate chromatin in the nucleus as a bead-spring chain moving through the nucleoplasmic fluid, and confined by the nuclear envelope.